Here’s a big December park update for Universal Studios Singapore!

 One of the newer characters roaming Ancient Egypt is Evelyn in her librarian/egyptologist outfit, from the first film “The Mummy” (1999).
 Evelyn appears with Rick O’Connell, who has always appeared at the park with the outfit based on the first film.
 She has appeared in the park before, donning the black outfit during her adventures in the tombs.

-Perhaps it’s a good time to watch this hilarious clip from the first film, starring Rachel Weisz:
+Perhaps it’s a good time to find your good ol’ DVD of The Mummy and watch that hilarious clip from the first film (starring Rachel Weisz as Evelyn Carnahan).

 The guests are probably not amused by Evelyn’s british accent.